-The other manufacturing facility in the industrial complex (Altria Compounds, LLC) which has the potential to generate and manage 2,200 pounds of monthly hazardous waste does not report to EPA's TRI database, as it is considered a minor facility. ^{11,12} The Agency's search for the manufacturing facility in the EPA's ECHO database did not show that the facility released the following reportable criteria pollutants: ozone, lead, particulate matter, or sulfur dioxide, at or above the reportable threshold levels to air.
-The applicant does not anticipate manufacturing the new products would require a revised or new storm water permit or waste water permit.
+The other manufacturing facility in the industrial complex (Altria Compounds, LLC) which has the potential to generate and manage 2,200 pounds of monthly hazardous waste does not report to EPA's Toxic Release Inventory database, as it is considered a minor facility.
+EPA's ECHO database did not show that the facility released the following reportable criteria pollutants: ozone, lead, particulate matter, or sulfur dioxide, at or above the reportable threshold levels to air.
+The applicant does not anticipate manufacturing the new product would require a revised or new storm water permit or waste water permit.